grovedc/Arduino/README.md

 ## ATTiny85

-Code for the little devices, and some not so little.

-ATTiny85

 What's not to like about these little guys?
 In an 8 pin DIP, you get:

     1) a microprocessor